by Brian Mahany

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All calls are protected by the attorney – client privilege and kept in strict confidence.

-Mahany & Ertl – America’s Tax and Fraud Lawyers.
+Mahany Law – America’s Tax and Fraud Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and San Francisco, California.
 IRS Whistleblower services available nationwide.

 Need more information?
-Our Due Diligence blog has a search engine located in the upper right hand corner.
+Visit our IRS Tax Fraud Whistleblower page.
+We also invite you to uur Due Diligence blog which features a search engine.
 For more information on specific tax topics, just use the “tax” tab or type in key words such as “IRS” in the search bar.
 We have many informative articles on our site.